EmmanuelJeanBriand/getpoints/README.md

 # getpoints

-Get points coordinates on an image by clicking in a python jupyter notebook.
+Get points coordinates on an image by clicking in a python or sagemath jupyter notebook.

 Requires: ipywidgets, ipycanvas, imagesize.